 Ask any artist friend of yours who is into sculptures and figures, the one name that will certainly crop up during any discussion is that of Henry Moore.
 If Picasso enamored us with his cubism, Henry Moore influenced all the artists of the 20th century with his abstract forms that bordered on biomorphic (a type of design that is suggestive of a living organism) forms.

-If Erwin Wurm created some of the world’s ‘most unique’ automobile art (read our blog about him - Automobile Art) in the 21st century, can we label this person as the man who created the ‘most abstract’ form of automobiles?
+If Erwin Wurm created some of the world’s ‘most unique’ automobile art (read our blog - AUTOMOBILE ART) in the 21st century, can we label this person as the man who created the ‘most abstract’ form of automobiles.
 Can we label him as the Henry Moore of automobiles?

 Andy Saunders started modifying cars right from the age of 15 when he along with his father transformed their Ford Escort Mark I and beat 300 other cars in an art competition.
-That creation was called Bird Puller.
+It was called BIRD PULLER.

 It was a 1937 CORD 812 Westchester Sedan that was sold first to the Earl of Derby.
 After that it changed hands and little is known about this car as it was dumped in one of the playgrounds where it began to sink in to the ground.
 Children used the roof as a trampoline to jump on it and it weathered.

 Few years later this car appeared in an auction but there were no buyers for almost 20 years, until Andy Saunders saw it.
 He decided to work on it but not before making the statement “I am not touching that without having a Tetanus”.
 After all he knew he was working on something that was just dumped in the ground and he had to work hard on it and we all know why we take Tetanus injections.

 The car was launched this year in August to a rousing reception.